Diegomoro415/Rock-Paper-Scissor-Lizard-Spock-Game/README.md

 </details>

 ### Script Validation
 The JsHint, a JavaScript Code Quality tool was used to ensure the JavaScript codes contain no error.
-All pages pass with 0 errors.
+All pages pass with 0 errors (for "unused variable" and "undefined variable" is  written on HTML codes).
 <details><summary>Game</summary>
 <img src="docs/validations/game_jshint.png">
 </details>